DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 ## Description

-Advertising implementation, specifically for AdMob (at present)
+Advertising implementation, specifically for AdMob (Google Mobile Ads)

-**UPDATE** -

-Nov 25th, 2023: Support for User Messsaging Platform (UMP) has been added (Android support for **Delphi 12 only**, iOS support for Delphi 11.x and Delphi 12), which is required by Google in some geographic locations.
+Support for User Messsaging Platform (UMP) has been added (Android support for **Delphi 12 only**, iOS support for Delphi 11.x and Delphi 12), which is required by Google in some geographic locations.
 This is **enabled by default**, and will require configuration in your [AdMob settings](https://apps.admob.com).

 See [below](#user-messaging-platform-ump-support) for further information about the UMP support.

-Nov 8th, 2023: Changed to align with the Firebase iOS SDK v10.8.0.
-See the [Libraries > iOS](#ios) section below.

 ## Supported Delphi versions

-Delphi 12, Delphi 11.x.
+Delphi 12.x, Delphi 11.3 (limited support)

 **NOTE: The project for Delphi 12 is `AdTestD12.dproj` and the project for Delphi 11.x is `AdTest.dproj`**